beechit/default_upload_folder/README.md

         # Or a folder relative to the default upload folder of the user
         tx_news_domain_model_news = news

-        # You can set a folder for the whole table of for a specific field of that table
+        # You can set a folder for the whole table or for a specific field of that table
         tx_news_domain_model_news.fal_related_files = news_downloads
         tx_news_domain_model_news.fal_media = news_media